MrSanthosh2004/Read-from-CSV/README.md

 !['output'](/csv.png)

 ## RESULT:
-Thus a python program is written to read the contents of a CSV file.
+Thus a python program is written to read the contents of a CSV file